emedema/fallr/API/README.md

 This is used on the login page, it means that you failed to login (bad username or password) or you are not logged in.

+## 410 - User Deactivated
+The user has been deactivated, contact an admin.